lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

-Of the recognized varieties of the game which prevail to-day, three exist of a most interesting character, all of which, of course, are played with dice and are called respectively, Eng- lish, Russian or *Tric Trac* and Turkish Backgammon.
+Of the recognized varieties of the game which prevail to-day, three exist of a most interesting character, all of which, of course, are played with dice and are called respectively, English, Russian or *Tric Trac* and Turkish Backgammon.

 <hr align="center" width="20%">

 #### ENGLISH BACKGAMMON.

-To those unfamiliar with the game, a description of the im- plements used therein is, perhaps, the first essential, as to thoroughly understand it one must know what these are.
+To those unfamiliar with the game, a description of the implements used therein is, perhaps, the first essential, as to thoroughly understand it one must know what these are.

 THE IMPLEMENTS.